linked-db/linked-ql/site/overview.md

 + server, browser, edge, worker – via EdgeClient

-and is embeddable as local database:
+and ships as an embeddable local database:

 + FlashQL

 The same interface (`db.query()`) and capabilities apply whether the database is a local dependency or remote dependency, regardless of runtime environment or storage engine.

-Applications simply commit to a standard contract that everything else can sit behind.
+Applications simply commit to a standard contract that everything else sits behind.

 **_Before_:**